codingMustache/codingMustache/README.md

 ## Joke of the Day

-I just read a book about Stockholm syndrome.
-It was pretty bad at first, but by the end I liked it.
+Two guys walked into a bar, the third one ducked.

 ## Daily Trivia

-What is the number of keys on a standard Windows Keyboard?
+The teapot often seen in many 3D modeling applications is called what?
- 1. 64
+ 1. Pixar Teapot
- 2. 94
+ 2. Utah Teapot
- 3. 104
+ 3. 3D Teapot
- 4. 76
+ 4. Tennessee Teapot

 <details>
   <summary>Answer</summary>
-  104
+  Utah Teapot
 </details>